emberjs/rfcs/0000-ember-data-partial-record-loading.md

 `startedAt` and `finishedAt` properties, there's no need to fetch the `finishedAt` for builds that are still running.

-In order too customise the default behaviour a new method on the Model class should be introduced: `loadFullRecord`.
+In order to customise the default behaviour a new method on the Model class should be introduced: `loadFullRecord`.
 Overriding it should allow to avoid reloading if needed: